Calotes goetzi

 Identification

-Adults can grow to 40 cm in length.
+Adults can grow to 14 cm in body length, males being larger than females.
 Females are mottled brown with clear beige band on upper lip.
-Male is bright turquoise with a broad white band on mouth, orange spots on flanks and sandy-yellow to beige rear third of body and tail.
+Male is bright turquoise with a broad white band on mouth, orange to red round spots on flanks and sandy-yellow to beige rear third of body and tail.

 Range and habitat

-The species is found in South-east Asia, from eastern India, Myanmar and nearby south China to Cambodia and south Vietnam.
+The species is found in South-east Asia, from western Cambodia and Laos north to Yunnan province, westwards to Thailand and Myanmar.
 Lives in dry and semi-humid forests, woodlands, suburban parks.

 Conservation